-It’s that time of year, the moment when every blog in the United States and Canada celebrates the goodness that is pumpkin with an overload of pumpkin recipes!
+It’s that time of year, the moment when every recipe blog in the United States and Canada celebrates the goodness that is pumpkin with an overload of pumpkin recipes!
 I know, I know.
-You are going to be inundated with so many pumpkin recipes over the next few months that you will get sick of it and wonder if any pumpkin recipe is worth making.
+You are going to be inundated with so many pumpkin recipes over the next few months that you’ll get sick of it and wonder if any pumpkin recipe is worth making.
 Let me say this loud and clear.
 These Pumpkin Spice Latte Scones are worth it.

 THEY ARE SO WORTH IT!

 (This post contains affiliate links but you are under no obligation to purchase.)

 Autumn.
 (Sigh) Golden yellow and orange leaves carpet the earth, days get shorter and crisper, and the smell of cinnamon, apple, cranberry, and ginger hangs in the air.
 Halloween and Thanksgiving sneak up on us, bustling the way to the Christmas holiday.
 In the center of it all?
 Sweet earthy pumpkin to represent the beautiful colors and smells of fall.